samsucik/samplecode/README.md

 ###[Alumni-template.php](/alumni-template.php)

-The back end of the Alumni system: https://ib.gjh.sk/en/absolventi/.
+The back end of the [Alumni system](https://ib.gjh.sk/en/absolventi/).
 Receives requests from the JS-powered front end, queries the MySQL database and processes the fetched results.

 ###[Palindromes.java](/Palindromes.java)